 Did you know that there is a molecule that can make you feel bliss?
 As it turns out, humans make their own version of THC.

 Were humans born to consume cannabis?
-While sometimes that might seem like the case, the human body produces its own version of THC.
+You know EVERYTHING about cannabis: where is marijuana legal, how to clean a pipe, how to make a bong or what is sativa are questions that you can answer without thinking but, probably, you didn’t know that the human body produces its own version of THC.
 Not only does this molecule make you hungry, blissed-out, and sleepy, but it vital for a cornucopia of different bodily functions.
 The compound in question?
 Anandamide, the bliss molecule.
 Here’s what you need to know about the human THC.

 Simply stated, anandamide (AEA) is the human version of THC.
 Dubbed the “bliss molecule” by William Devane who discovered the compound while working with Raphael Mechoulam, the man who, along with his research team, discovered THC.
 The root Ananda- is Sanskrit for bliss.